 As depicted in the movie, living the life of a mat rempit is full of risks and perils, but those are the things that set their adrenaline pumping.

-They do stunts for fun, such as the wheelie (riding on one wheel), superman (lying flat on the seat), and scorpion (standing on the seat with one leg during a wheelie).
+They do stunts for fun, such as the wheelie (riding on one wheel), superman (lying flat on the seat), and scorpion (standing on the seat on one leg during a wheelie).

 The big crowd and the loud sound often scare people off the street, as if the mat rempits own the place.

 Seeking attention and thrills though dangerous acts

 Sunday nights are the best time for mat rempits to hold an illegal race in Kuala Lumpur, along with Saturday and Friday nights and occasionally on weeknights, especially on Jalan Sultan lsmail, Jalan Ipoh, Chow Kit, and the Federal Highway.

 But it doesn’t stop there.
 Mat rempits exist all over Malaysia.

 Jalan Pasir Puteh, Perak, Sungai Lurus, Johor, and Jalan Kuala Terengganu-Kuantan are where mat rempits have been reportedly arrested before, proving that the mat rempit culture travels across Malaysia and is pulling many teenagers into its trap.

 There is something about racing on the public tracks – the mat rempits can show off their kamikaze skills on the road to the people watching, while riding on the hillside road with sharp turns is challenging, giving them the thrilling surge that they seek.